-Timekeeping and the American Revolution
+Timing the Revolution

 “Chester, twelve o’clock at Night, 11 September, 1777 — I am sorry to inform you, that, in this day’s engagement, we have been obliged to leave the enemy masters of the field…” George Washington to President of Congress.

-“Horology 1776” is the NAWCC educational symposium for 2020.
+“Horology 1776” is the NAWCC annual educational symposium for 2021.
 Its broad themes will focus on timekeeping, timekeepers and clockmaking during the American Revolution, not only from an American perspective but also from the English, French, and Hessian viewpoints.
 Important international speakers already have confirmed presentations on these themes, and they are listed on the Speakers page.